 In accordance with Section 9 of the Housing Act 1988, each Local Authority is statutorily obliged to conduct an assessment of Housing Need every three years.
 Meath County Council completed their most recent Housing Need Assessment on 31st March 2008.
 Of the persons included on the Housing Need Assessment list 253 were identified from Navan, 80 from the Navan Town Council Assessment and 173 from the Navan Area assessment.
 Out of the 486 currently on the Navan Area and Town Council Housing List 2008, the highest category of household requested are from "Persons not reasonably able to meet the cost of the accommodation they are occupying or to obtain suitable alternative accommodation" accounting for 158 persons.
-A total of 89 persons are recorded as "Persons in need of accommodation for medical or compassionate reasons"; the lowest category is "Homeless Persons" and "young persons living in institutional care or without family accommodation."
+A total of 89 persons are recorded as "Persons living in accommodation that is unfit or unsustainable".
+75 persons were recorded as "Persons in need of accommodation for medical or compassionate reasons"; the lowest category is "Homeless Persons" and "young persons living in institutional care or without family accommodation."
 The most popular requested house type of those on the current housing list is 2 bedroom units with the least popular being 5 bedroom units.

-Meath County Council plays a significant role in the provision of housing in Navan and its environs and it is anticipated that this influential role will continue.
-The current housing stock in the town amounts to 747 units.
+Meath County Council and Navan Town Council play a significant role in the provision of housing in Navan and its environs and it is anticipated that this influential role will continue.
+The current housing stock in the town amounts to 747 units of which 235 units are provided by Navan Town Council and 512 units in the Navan Area (excluding Navan Town Council).
 The utilization of the Local Authorities current housing stock is extremely high with void periods being at a minimum.